swati09011998/DATA-STRUCTURE-LAB/README.md

 ## Exp6: Write a program to traverse a binary tree Pre-order, In-order, Post-order traversal techniques using Recursion.
 ## Exp7: "Write a menu-based program to perform the following array operations: a) Insertion of an element at a specified position b) Deletion of an element at a specified position c) Merge two sorted arrays".
 ## Exp8: Write a menu-based program to implement stack operations: PUSH, POP using array implementation of stack.
+## Exp9: Write a menu-based program using functions to implement stack operations: PUSH, POP using linked implementation of stack.